-The primary immunodeficiency (PI) patient community has unique needs with which most policymakers are not familiar.
-To help solve some of the problems that our community faces, IDF maintains a full-scale advocacy program focused on national and state healthcare issues.
+The primary immunodeficiency (PI) community has unique needs that are unfamiliar to most policymakers.
+To overcome healthcare barriers faced by our community, the Immune Deficiency Foundation (IDF) maintains a robust advocacy program focused on national, state, and local healthcare issues.

 IDF will periodically post status reports, links to other websites, and explanations of various provisions of the Affordable Care Act as well as implementation reports.
 Click here for more information

 IDF advocates against harmful insurance preferred product formularies and policies for immunoglobulin (Ig) replacement therapy.
 IDF believes that physicians, in consultation with their patients, should make decisions about changes in IVIG treatment as they are in the best position to understand the specific medical history and unique needs of each patient.
 Please contact IDF if your insurance plan is instituting a preferred product formulary for Ig therapy.
 Click here for more information.